Khalil-Foulks/Khalil-Foulks/README.md

 # Hi there, I'm Khalil 👋

-Hi, I'm Khalil!
-I'm a software engineer.
-I've always had an interest in programming

 - 🌱 I’m currently learning how to use Mapbox with React
 - 🖥️ I’m currently looking for a front-end, backend or software engineer job
 - ⚡ Fun fact: I love video games and basketball